AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 # Release notes

-The following sections indicate when updates were made to API Mesh for Adobe Developer App Builder.
-Refer to the [Upgrade version](upgrade.md) for more information on upgrading versions.
+The following sections list updates to API Mesh for Adobe Developer App Builder.
+Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

 ## July 18, 2024